monodesire/finest_vim_utility_functions/README.md

 ## Compatibility

 The functions have been tested in Vim 7.3 and in a typical/modern Linux environment.
+Function PerlGrep() was tested with "grep (GNU grep) 2.20".

 ## How to use